 - For urgent processing on national or international holidays, please call us or contact us via email for details and assistance

+Please take note that the above urgent processing times do not apply for Friday afternoons after 12 pm until Monday morning.
+Also, please consider the time difference between Vietnam and your application location.
 The visa counters at Vietnam’s international airports are open 24/7.
-As long as you have your Approval Letter, you will still be able to get your visa on the weekend.
+As long as you have your Approval Letter, you will still be able to get your Vietnam visa on the weekend.

 5. How do I receive my visa Approval Letter?

-A scanned color PDF file of your Approval Letter will be sent to you via email, so please be sure you have provided us with your correct email address.
+Receiving your Approval Letter is easy and convenient: a scanned file of your Approval Letter will be sent to you via email, so please be sure you have provided us with your correct email address.
 You will need the latest version of Adobe Acrobat Reader in order to open the file.

 6. Are there any exceptions for entry with this type of visa?